TheDrCrow/EBR_Backup/head_neck/h&n_Oral_Pharyx_Staging.md

 Follow TNM and[^King_2021] use for basis of template for structured reporting.

 ---

 ## Tumour

 THINK **2cm** and **4cm** as cut off in MAX dimension.

-Always measure Depth of Invastion (DOI).
+Always measure Depth of Invastion (DOI) for OC.
 Measured from presumed basal membrane inwards ie Deep.
 Not very accurate but correlates with the risk of Nodal disease.

+Invasion into BONE: Same signal on all sequences as tumour.
+Cortical invasion = loss of low signal on T1 and T2. +/- CT for bony plates.

+Use >270 degrees of contact as measure of invasion.

 ---

 ## Nodes

-THINK **3cm** and **6cm** as cut offs in MAX dimension.
+THINK **3cm** and **6cm** as cut offs in MAX dimension for STAGING.
+>6cm is usually a conglomeration of nodes.

-*Use 10mm etc in maximum shortest axial dimension as cut off for involvement*.
+*Use 10mm etc in maximum shortest axial dimension as cut off for INVOLVEMENT*.

+**INVOLVEMENT**
+Use:
+	1) SIZE - in shortest AXIAL slice dimension.
+      	1) Retropharyngeal Nodes = 5mm
+      	2) Jugulodigastric = 11mm
+      	3) Other = 10 mm.
+      	4) Also 3 or more borderline = >8mm.
+	2) SHAPE - Round .
+	3) NECROSIS
+	4) LOSS of HILUM.
+	5) VASCULARITY PATTERN.
+	6) FUNCTION = PET / DWI
+	7) Also do FNAC.

+Techniques are all complimentary and using >1 always improves S/S.

+Assess likelihood by looking at the usual spread of nodes.
 #### N Staging *(all except NP and p16 OP)*

 Nodal Stage | Number + Site | Size (Max Dim) |